 HER-S 402 Sculpture VI (3 and/or 6 cr.)
-P: HER-S 301-S302.
-Concentrated, specialized study of sculpture, with emphasis on extensive research in pursuit of individual direction.
+P: HER-S401 A more concentrated, specialized study of sculpture with emphasis on the student's extensive research in the pursuit of individual direction.

 HER-S 403 Individual Research in Sculpture I (3 cr.)
 Research devoted to the student's own projects in sculpture.